 You can avoid losing your passport by taking one of the following steps:

 - Having a pending request for an installment agreement or an OIC

 - Requesting a collection due process hearing related to a tax levy

 - Being in bankruptcy

 If you have a seriously delinquent taxes owed, you may want to take advantage of this extra time to make arrangements with the IRS.
 By taking these steps now, you can avoid losing your passport, but again, you still don’t have to make any payments for a few months.

 As you may know, the IRS uses private liability collectors to pursue some unpaid liability.
 During this time, the agency will not be forwarding any new accounts to these collection agencies.

 Typically, when auditing accounts, the IRS meets with taxpayers in the field, talks with them in IRS offices, or corresponds through the mail.
 During this period, the agency plans not to start any new field, office, or correspondence audits, and it has stopped in-person meetings for audits.

 However, IRS examiners will continue audits remotely, and the agency encourages taxpayers to submit requested information whenever possible.
-The IRS may also continue to perform audits as needed on tax debts that are nearing the statute of limitations.
+The IRS may also continue to perform audits as needed on taxes owed that are nearing the statute of limitations.